iPlantCollaborativeOpenSource/Advanced_iPlant/02-ho-setup.rst

             }
         }}]

 This document contains every detail you need to interact with iPlant's AWS account.
 Let's take a minute to learn how to pull key bits out for use in scripting.
-We will use the `jq <https://stedolan.github.io/jq/tutorial/>`_ parser, which is installed by default in the iPlant Agave CLI image.
+We will use the `jq <https://stedolan.github.io/jq/tutorial/>`_ parser, which is installed by default in the iPlant **agave-cli** image.

 Change into /home in the container, then pipe the document out to a file.